ARA-290 (Cibinetide)

 A fragment of Thymosin Beta-4.
 Drives cell migration and tissue repair, used for chronic soft-tissue stuff.

-Parathyroid-hormone fragment (PTH 1-34).
-FDA-approved as Forteo for severe osteoporosis.
-Anabolic for bone — opposite of bisphosphonates.
+A bone-building drug.
+A parathyroid-hormone fragment (PTH 1-34), FDA-approved as Forteo for severe osteoporosis.
+Anabolic for bone, the opposite of bisphosphonates.

-Recombinant GLP-2 analog.
-FDA-approved 2012 for short bowel syndrome with intestinal failure.
-Different receptor and indication than the GLP-1 weight-loss drugs.
+A gut drug that helps people with short bowel syndrome absorb more nutrients.
+A recombinant GLP-2 analog, FDA-approved in 2012 for short bowel syndrome with intestinal failure; it hits a different receptor and indication than the GLP-1 weight-loss drugs.